Incomplete Cholesky factorization

 In numerical analysis, an incomplete Cholesky factorization of a symmetric positive definite matrix is a sparse approximation of the Cholesky factorization.
 An incomplete Cholesky factorization is often used as a preconditioner for algorithms like the conjugate gradient method.

-The Cholesky factorization of a positive definite matrix A is A = LL* where L is a lower triangular matrix.
-An incomplete Cholesky factorization is given by a sparse lower triangular matrix K that is in some sense close to L. The corresponding preconditioner is KK*.
+The Cholesky factorization of a positive definite matrix A of order N is A = LL* where L is a lower triangular matrix.
+An incomplete Cholesky factorization is given by a lower triangular matrix K that is sparser than L, but in some sense similar to L. The corresponding preconditioner is KK*.

-One popular way to find such a matrix K is to use the algorithm for finding the exact Cholesky decomposition in which K has the same sparsity pattern as A (any entry of K is set to zero if the corresponding entry in A is also zero).
-This gives an incomplete Cholesky factorization which is as sparse as the matrix A.
+There are many ways of constructing incomplete Cholesky factorizations.
+This article reviews two of them.

 Motivation

 Consider the following matrix as an example: